 Announcing a sale is a common marketing campaign used by companies.
 To get someone’s attention these days, you really have to think outside the box.
 You could use size, color, or engaging fonts to emphasize the sale announcement.
-Add “text effects” to your tool belt and explore all the new ways to showcase your banner’s copy.
-You can find text effects in your Adobe Spark workspace and remix your font to perfection.
-Here, rather than just placing “sale” on top of the product image, we’ve placed the product image in the sale and how that creates a much more dynamic and unexpected design.
+Add text effects to your tool belt and explore all the new ways to showcase your banner’s copy.
+You can find text effects in your Creative Cloud Express workspace and remix your font to perfection.
+Here, rather than just placing sale on top of the product image, we’ve placed the product image in the sale and how that creates a much more dynamic and unexpected design.

 16. Play with unconventional type design.

 Text doesn’t always need to be crystal clear to get a message across.
 Creative, artistic design choices like this example are encouraged.
 Consider ways you can turn your type into a part of the design.
 Create dimension by layering small type on top of larger type or play with unconventional placement options.
 Place your text design on top of a background image for added action.
 Creations like this are a great approach for sports and entertainment as they communicate high energy and excitement.

 17. Use repetition and variation to create a dynamic effect.

 In design, repetition creates a pattern for the reader to understand and variation in the pattern creates emphasis.
 These can be powerful tools to help you as you build your banner.
 Here, we have repetition with the adjectives and variation with the style when you see brave is bold and opaque to match the I am.
 Play with repetition in your text or imagery, or use icons to create a pattern.
 Based on where your banner will be presented, explore opportunities with these design tools to serve the banner’s purpose.

 18. Showcase a quote with your banner design.